Skip to content

 • Within the out_dir output folder, use ls *html | wc to count the number of html output files (1st/2nd column values).
 This should be equal to the --array range used and the number of raw data files.
 If not, the script missed some input files so address this before moving on.

-Step 3: Visualize quality of raw data
+Visualize quality of raw data

 Background information on MULTIQC.